I love eggs.

 3. Remove the yolk & white.

-(You can eat it if you want, or if you’re feeling ceremonious dig a hole and bury it)
+(You can cook it up if waste bothers you, or if you’re feeling ceremonious you can bury it)

 4. Carefully wash and dry the inside of the egg.

 5. If you wish, you can place something inside to symbolize what is hurting.